arcxteam/arcxteam/README-GUIDES.md

   ```
 - **Customization Steps**:
   1. Edit `snake.yml` in `.github/workflows/`.
-  2. Commit with the message `Update snake animation!`.
+  2. Commit with the message `Update snake animation`.
   3. Run the workflow in **Actions** to update animations.
   4. Check the results in your `README.md`.